HenrykHaniewicz/RPGMakerXP-Tools/README.md

 python compile_rxdata.py input_folder/ output/[filename].rxdata
 ```

 Each `.rb` file in the input folder will become one entry in the rebuilt archive.
+The program creates a *new* `rxdata` file called `Scripts_updated.rxdata`.
+When you move this to your RPG Maker XP scripts folder, you will need to rename it to `Scripts.rxdata`.

 ---